Switching Among Feedback-Linearizing Output Sets (Melds): Dwell-Time and Compatibility Guarantees: Introduction

-This framework generalizes our previous work in~\cite{2025a-MizGooFra}, which was limited to only two of the subsets that we call melds here, and did not analyze the stability of the system's dynamics under the switching behavior.
+This framework generalizes previous work in~\cite{2025a-MizGooFra}, which was limited to only two of the subsets that we call melds here, and did not analyze the stability of the system dynamics under switching.
 Notice also that the resulting closed-loop system is modeled as a switched system~\cite{Liberzon2003} with externally prescribed switching signals, distinguishing it from hybrid control schemes that rely on state-dependent transitions~\cite{opt_control_h_switched_sys,9662411}.

-The remainder of the letter is organized as follows.
+The outline of the letter is as follows.
 Section~\ref{subs:preliminaries} introduces the foundational concepts and notation.
-Sections~\ref{subs:sect_method} and~\ref{sect:feed_control} present the notion of melds and address transitions across different output selections.
-Finally, the letter concludes with an application to an aerial robotic platform and supporting simulation results in Section~\ref{sec:rigid-body}.
+Sections~\ref{subs:sect_method} and~\ref{sect:feed_control} present the notion of melds and address the \emph{seamless tracking of shared outputs} guarantee.
+Section~\ref{sect:state_bound} addresses the \emph{uniform boundedness and safety} of the state.
+Finally, the letter concludes with an application to a 3R robotic platform and supporting simulation results in Section~\ref{sec:rigid-body}.